maaiv/amongst-us/proposal.md

 ## Project Description

-For my final sds project, I will be attempting a remake of the game, Valorant, coded in javascript.
-I will be using Three.js.
-If I have time, I might try to incorportae online multiplayer across multiple devices as well through node.js.
-I will be including agent abilities as well as trying to add in most guns.
-This will primarily serve as a demo or a proof of concept, but depending on how far I get, I might consider expanding and adding more gamemodes
+For my final sds project, I will be attempting to remake the game, Among Us, but 3D and operating in a web-based environment.
+I will be using p5.js, most notably for it's WEBGL canvases.
+This project will include online multiplayer through p5.party.
+Ideally, I will have fully optimized 3d collisions and interactions between players, as well as working game phases.
 ## Need to have list
-- Credit System

-- Shooting range environment
-- Bots to shoot at
-- Agent Abilities (probably just for a single agent)
-- Deathmatch gamemode
-- Collision system
+- 3D Collisions
+- Player interactivity (imposter killing crewmates, crewmates reporting bodies)
+- Game phases (lobby, gamephase, discussion, win/lose)
+- Dynamic User Interface
+- The Skeld remake

 ## Nice to have list
-- Actual 5v5 standard gamemode
-- Imported game models (including map and player)
-- Other various gamemode
+- Menu with adjustable settings
+- Proper textures
-- Online multiplayer
+- Multiple Maps
+- In-game adjustable settings/parameters
+- 3D collision optimization